PitPik/circularjs/documentation/API.md

 ##### `this$(property, item, value, oldValue)`

 This method only gets "installed" on your instance of the class automatically when you define subscribers with the component option `subscribe$: { this: [] }`.
-The functionality is descibed [above in the section subscribe$](#subscribe)
+The functionality is described [above in the section subscribe$](#subscribe)

 ##### `myModel$(property, item, value, oldValue)`

 This method only gets "installed" on your instance of the class automatically when you define subscribers with the component option `subscribe$: { myModel: [] }`.
-The functionality is descibed [above in the section subscribe$](#subscribe)
+The functionality is described [above in the section subscribe$](#subscribe)

 ##### `myModel$Move(action, key, item, model, previousModel)`

 This method only gets "installed" on your instance of the class automatically when you define subscribers with the component option `subscribe$: { myModel: [] }`.
-It gets called when there is a VArray mutation for adding, removing, moving, sorting, ... executed and therefore the view updated (how this can be done will be explaind in the [view model (VArray) part of the documentation](VARRAY.md)).
+It gets called when there is a VArray mutation for adding, removing, moving, sorting, ... executed and therefore the view updated (how this can be done will be explained in the [view model (VArray) part of the documentation](VARRAY.md)).

 **the arguments**